UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 Restricts biomarker measurements to the study-specific observation periods and applies biomarker-specific value thresholds.

-For patients with HCC, measurements are evaluated between the first liver disease diagnosis and first HCC diagnosis.
+For patients with HCC, measurements are evaluated between the first liver disease diagnosis and the first HCC diagnosis.
 For patients without HCC, measurements following the first liver disease diagnosis are evaluated.

 When multiple measurements of the same biomarker are available within a calendar month, measurements are summarized to create monthly biomarker values.